What is the Future of the Sail Training Ship Leeuwin?

 Clients and Demographics

 It was through this adventure seeking, I was introduced to square rig sailing.
 It then became an addiction and finally a career.
 Initially the dominant age group on board was between 17 and 35 and the length of the waiting lists was an indication, the voyages were regarded as exciting and desirable.
-Later on the sail training program matured somewhat, which fostered the realization – the larger the societal cross section of age, ethnicity, gender, socio-economic backgrounds, etcetera for new trainees, the better the personal development and learning experiences.
-Motto of the American Sail Training Association – “Not Learning to Sail, Sailing to Learn.”
+Later on the sail training program matured somewhat, which fostered the realization – the larger the societal cross section of age, ethnicity, gender, socio-economic backgrounds, etcetera for new trainees – the better the personal development and learning experiences.
+The motto of the American Sail Training Association – “Not Learning to Sail, Sailing to Learn.”

 2025 Onwards

 It would be fair to say that over the last 20+ years, the Leeuwin Ocean Adventure (LOA) has survived financially – but only just.
 It has scraped by.
 Lots of volunteer labour, lots of ‘free-bees’ and plenty of pro bono.
 This is not to distract from the incredible efforts of the paid staff, the CEO’s, The Board, the volunteers and the multitude of organizations which have all contributed to the Leeuwin’s survival.
-Absolutely legendry.
+Absolutely legendary.

-The only down side of the Leeuwin family was in 2023 – when the LOA ended up in receivership.
+The only down side of the Leeuwin family was in 2023 – when the LOA ended up in administration.
 Twiggy Forrest threw his philanthropic hat into the ring and the vessel is now technically owned by the Mindaroo Foundation.
 Thanks Andrew.

 However things have changed; in fact everything has changed.

 In the last 40 years – aspirations of Australian youth has changed.
 This is somewhat inevitable and of course it has to change.
-It has been changing since the millennium.
+It has been changing since millennium.

 Changes to the work, health and safety space has had a profound effect on the Leeuwin.
 Insurers now forbid so many of the activities that were deemed to be voyage highlights, since the risk factor is viewed as too high.